floriantheuss/RDS_measure/README.md

 - **Quantum Design OptiCool** — Cryostat/magnet system

 ### `spectrum_recorder/`
 Controls the VNA to record frequency sweeps.
-Collects metadata (temperature, laser currents, VNA settings) and saves each sweep as a `.npz` file.
+Collects metadata (temperature, laser currents, VNA settings, ...) and saves each sweep as a `.npz` file.
 Supports periodic acquisition and single-scan mode with optional auto-tracking and auto-alignment.

 ### `resonance_detector/`
 Loads `.npz` or `.dat` sweep files, applies a configurable band-pass filter (Butterworth), and fits complex Lorentzian peaks using `lmfit`.
 Supports single-resonance manual fits and automated batch fitting across all sweep files in a directory.
 Results are saved as `.dat` files with full metadata.